artiphilcial/tsystems-handson-2511/0_prerequisites/setup_IBM_account.md

 Fill out the required information and complete the registration process.

-When prompted to enter credit card details, you dont need to provide any details as you will be invited to the workshop account.
+> When prompted to enter credit card details, you don't need to provide any details as you will be invited to the workshop account.

-### 2. Share Your Email Address

-Share your email address with an IMBer to receive access to the IBM Cloud account, if not already done so.
-This should be the same you used for your IBM ID.

-### 3. Accept the TechZone Invitation
+### 2. Accept the TechZone Invitation

-You will receive two emails from IBM TechZone:
+Once all accounts have been created, we will add you to the workshop account (during Monday, 24.11.2025) You will then receive two emails from IBM TechZone:

 1. Look for the email with the subject **"You've been invited to an IBM Cloud account"**
 2. Click on the **"Join here"** button in the email
 3. Follow the prompts to accept the invitation

-### 4. Set Up Two-Factor Authentication (2FA)
+### 3. Set Up Two-Factor Authentication (2FA)

 When logging in for the first time:

 1. You will be prompted to set up 2FA
 2. Follow the on-screen instructions to complete the 2FA setup

-### 5. Access Your IBM Cloud Account
+### 4. Access Your IBM Cloud Account

 Once logged in: